 When is Medication Assisted Treatment (MAT) Appropriate?

-Typically, medication assisted treatment is indicated for heroin, fentanyl, painkillers, and other opioids.
-MAT can also be utilized to treat addictions with benzodiazepines or alcohol.
-Determining if Florida medication assisted treatment is right for you requires a full medical assessment and appraisal of your drug history, medical conditions along with other considerations.
+Typically, medication assisted treatment is utilized for heroin, fentanyl, painkillers, and other opioids.
+MAT can also be used to treat addictions with benzodiazepines or alcohol.
+Determining if Florida medication assisted treatment is right for you requires a full medical assessment and appraisal of your drug history, medical conditions and other considerations.
 Generally, clients with a long history of alcohol and opioid use, who have chronically relapsed, have positive outcomes as a result of MAT care.

-It’s important to note that clients don’t need to dedicate to one approach forever.
-Many people use MAT when they first enter treatment.
-Over time, they may not need MAT to sustain their recovery.
+It’s important to note that clients don’t need to dedicate themselves to one approach forever.
+Many people use MAT when they first enter treatment and, over time, find they no longer need MAT to sustain their recovery.
 At Simple Path Recovery, we assist clients battling drug and alcohol use disorders.
 We tailor our treatment to best meet each client’s specific needs.
 We’re here for you, and we’re excited to help you on your “path” to addiction recovery.